top of page

 The judges are the Trustees of J.R.
-Ackerley Memorial Trust are all themselves writers, currently Ackerley’s biographer, Peter Parker (chair); the playwright, food writer and historian Colin Spencer; the novelist and short story writer Georgina Hammick; and the biographer and critic Claire Harman.
-Former judges include the novelist Francis King, the biographer Michael Holroyd, the editor of Ackerley’s letters, Neville Braybrooke, and the biographer and historian Richard Davenport-Hines.
+Ackerley Memorial Trust are all themselves writers, currently Ackerley’s biographer, Peter Parker (chair); biographer and critic Claire Harman and the writer and editor Michael Caines.
+Former judges include the novelist Francis King, the biographer Michael Holroyd, the editor of Ackerley’s letters, Neville Braybrooke, food writer and historian Colin Spencer, the biographer and historian Richard Davenport-Hines and the novelist and short story writer Georgina Hammick.

 Press Release

-The PEN Ackerley Prize is the UK’s only literary prize dedicated to memoir and autobiography
+The TLS Ackerley Prize is the UK’s only literary prize dedicated to memoir and autobiography

-The winner of the prize, which celebrates its 40th year in 2022, was announced at a special event featuring the shortlisted authors in conversation with the Chair of the judges, Peter Parker, at The London Library on Thursday 14 July, as part of the ongoing partnership between English PEN and The London Library.
+The winner of the prize, now in its 42nd year, was announced at a special event featuring the shortlisted authors in conversation with the Chair of the judges, Peter Parker, at Reference-Point on Thursday 25 July.

-The PEN Ackerley Prize was established 40 years ago in memory of Joe Randolph Ackerley (1896–1967), the author and long-time literary editor of The Listener magazine.
-The prize is awarded annually to a literary autobiography of outstanding merit, written by an author of British nationality, and published in the UK in the previous year.
+The prize is given annually to a literary autobiography of outstanding merit, written by an author of British nationality, and published in the UK in the previous year.

 Peter Parker, Chair of the Judges, said: